-Students admitted to the Master of Arts program are given an academic program plan that outlines course sequencing based on full or part-time enrollment.
+Students admitted to the Master of Arts program are given an academic program plan that outlines course sequencing.
 This academic program plan details the courses and credit hours required for the degree as well as the course sequence.
-Students enrolled in the one year full-time program typically take 15-16 credits a semester.
-Students in the part-time program typically take 6-9 credits a semester.
+Students enrolled full-time typically take 15-16 credits a semester.
+Students enrolled part-time typically take 6-9 credits a semester.
 Any changes to the program sheet and/or degree requirements will be communicated to the student by the Registrar's Office.

-Course Descriptions (see pp. 53-55)
+Course Descriptions (see pp. 54-56)